- Education and Science»

 The only significant metals available to induce currents were telegraph wires, and this caused burns and shocks to some operators, and set fire to a telegraph shed.
 Other than that, people waxed poetic about the beauty of the Aurorae that encircled the globe; about its being brighter than the Moon; about being able to read a newspaper at night by its shimmering red, blue, green, yellow, and purple curtains of light.
 If the same thing happened today, it could cause trillions of dollars in damage.

 In 1989, a lesser CME struck Earth and tripped the safety-system breakers for Hydro-Quebec, plunging Canada’s largest province into darkness in less than eighty seconds!
 It was fully nine hours before the system could be brought back online by decreasing its sensitivity to the wild fluctuations of Earth’s magnetosphere.
 All northern electrical grids are impacted by these events (such as northern Russia and Scandinavia); one as large as 1859 could affect most of the globe, doing untold damage.
+During the 1859 solar flare, telegraphs were knocked out all over the world.

 The space shuttle Discovery was on-orbit at the time and had some mysterious electronic problems; and many of the trans-polar satellites lost communications for several hours during the event.